lbarriosh/blog/content/blog/cycling-to-work-guide/index.md

 - **clean and lubricate your chain and clean the sprockets** every two weeks on dry weather, or weekly on wet weather. _Don't_ put WD-40 in your chain: it's a degreaser, and it will remove the oil instead.
 - **check the pressure of your tyres weekly**.
-If you cycle with underinflated tyres, you can get a puncture easily and damage the tyres, the rims or both.
+If you cycle with underinflated tyres, you can get a puncture easily and damage the tyres and the rims.
 - **dry your frame and handlebars if you have been cycling in the rain**.
 - **take care of your brakes**.
 Keep the braking surfaces (i.e. rims, discs) clean, and tighten your brakes montly.